Journalism and textbooks - Part III

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-In the first two parts of this series (June 28 and 29) we started discussing how journalism textbooks in Urdu are overwhelmingly anti-democracy and try to promote authoritarian and sectarian attitudes in society.
+In the first two parts of this series we started discussing how journalism textbooks in Urdu are overwhelmingly anti-democracy and try to promote authoritarian and sectarian attitudes in society.

 A book by Ahsan Akhtar Naz, titled ‘Sahafati Zimmedariyan’ (Journalistic responsibilities) published in 1990 by the National Language Authority is a case in point.
 The writer tries to shield General Ziaul Haq and his military dictatorship by sugarcoating the events of the darkest period for the press in Pakistan.
 Rather than highlighting the curbs imposed on the press the writer has the following to say: “From 1979 to 1980, the CPNE and the government representatives discussed and approved a code of conduct that was part of a signed agreement.
 They had agreed to the formation of a bench to review the cases of violation of the code and punish the violators.”
 (Page 72)